oliverc1623/cahsi-project/README.md

 # Cahsi Project

+Applying LoRA to efficiently fine-tune SAM on covid-19 chest x-rays.

 ## TODOs:
 - [ ] Apply LoRA to all MLP layers
 - [ ] Finetune Vision encoder, in addition to mask decoder